datastax/zdm-proxy/README.md

 [Contributor's guide](./CONTRIBUTING.md), which will set up all the dependencies, including two test clusters and a proxy instance, in a containerized sandbox environment.

+## Supported Protocol Versions

+**ZDM Proxy supports protocol versions v3, v4, DSE_V1 and DSE_V2.**

+It technically doesn't support v5, but handles protocol negotiation so that the client application properly downgrades the protocol version to v4 if v5 is requested.
+This means that any client application using a recent driver that supports protocol version v5 can be migrated using the ZDM Proxy (as long as it does not use v5-specific functionality).

+---
+**Thrift is not supported by ZDM Proxy.** If you are using a very old driver or cluster version that only supports Thrift then you need to change your client application to use CQL and potentially upgrade your cluster before starting the migration process.
+---

+In practice this means that ZDM Proxy supports the following cluster versions (as Origin and / or Target):

+- Apache Cassandra from 2.1+ up to (and including) Apache Cassandra 4.x.
+Apache Cassandra 2.0 support will be introduced when protocol version v2 is supported.
+- DataStax Enterprise 4.8+.
+DataStax Enterprise 4.6 and 4.7 support will be introduced when protocol version v2 is supported.
+- DataStax Astra DB (both Serverless and Classic)

 ## Production Setup

 The setup we described above is only for testing in a local environment.
 It is **NOT** recommended for a production